 \subsection{Overlapping of IVF Clusters}

-While the exact data to be retrieved is only known after the pre-retrieval generation is done, we observe that there are high similarities of the IVF clusters assignments between the queries at different stages.
+While the exact data to be retrieved is only known after the pre-retrieval generation is done, we observe high similarity in the IVF cluster assignments between queries at different stages.

-\pgheading{Similarity of queries at different stages} During RAG pre-retrieval stages (\eg query transformation~\cite{gao2022precise_hyde, zheng2023take, peng2023_beque, openscholar}), an LLM refines an initial user query \qin into a transformed query \qout for the actual retrieval.
+\pgheading{Similarity of queries at different stages} During RAG pre-retrieval stages (\eg query transformation~\cite{gao2022precise_hyde, zheng2023take, peng2024large, openscholar}), an LLM refines an initial user query \qin into a transformed query \qout for the actual retrieval.
 While this process often rewrites or simplifies the query, it intuitively preserves its core semantic content.
 Consequently, the embedding vectors of \qin and \qout are likely to be similar, suggesting their target IVF clusters will significantly overlap.
 Therefore, \qin can serve as a valuable hint for predicting \qout.

 \pgheading{Prediction coverage} To verify this hypothesis, we evaluated the average cluster coverage (predicted vs.\ actual) in three popular QA datasets (NQ~\cite{kwiatkowski2019natural}, HotpotQA~\cite{yang2018hotpotqa}, and TriviaQA~\cite{joshi2017triviaqa}) and six RAG pipelines.
 As Table~\ref{tab:analysis-coverage} shows, when prefetching 256 clusters, the overlap is consistently high.
 For instance, even the lowest reported coverage (for SubQ) remains above 61.6\%.